Dfam-consortium/dfam-curator/Dfam_Seeds.md

 ### `CT` — Consensus type

 Describes how the `#=GC RF` consensus was produced.
-The field is optional; when it is absent the consensus is assumed to have been called from the alignment by the Dfam consensus caller.
+The field is optional; when it is absent the Dfam default consensus caller is used. [optional]

-The value must be one of a reserved set of words.
-At present the only reserved word is:
+The current supported alternatives are:

 | Word        | Meaning                                                            |
 |-------------|--------------------------------------------------------------------|